 I first worked on the rendering and shader code of a prototype 3rd person car combat project named "Wrench" (also see here).
 After Wrench was canceled (this kind of game just didn't match our strengths, honestly), I helped modernize and optimize Age of Empire 3's graphics engine.
 (Age3 looked really good already, but Wrench had rendering and lighting tech that pushed the game even further.)
 Scott Winsett (one of the original Age of Empires 1 artists, and later one of the founders of Bonfire Studios) and I created the very first publicly shown screenshots (and here) of Age3.
 Scott and I spent a ton of time working on the art, shadow system, precomputed ambient occlusion map generator, and shaders for this first screenshot which was made completely in-game with no Photoshopping (admittedly, it did run pretty slow on the machines available to us at the time, but it was all in-engine):

-I LOVED everything about Ensemble's office in Dallas, TX.
+I loved everything about Ensemble's office in Dallas, TX.
 Totally comfortable 1-3 person offices with a tightly spaced room layout to encourage collaboration and quick informal 2-3 person meetings.
 The theme was modeled after the Starship Enterprise.
 If things got too loud in the hallway or whatever you could close your office door and really concentrate.
 (And nobody thought you were crazy to do this at all.
 We got a lot of good work done there.)
 This office was super classy and no expenses were spared to make this place a welcoming, cool and fun place to work.
 Our studio head (Tony Goodman) had a lot of class and it showed in how he built this office.
 I regret not taking better/more pictures.
 It was a purposely dim office space and most of my pics were taken on crappy film cameras.
-These shots were probably taken between late 2004 or mid 2005 (either right before or after shipping Age of Empires 3).
+I have some old pics from around the time Age3 was shipped - I'll try to dig up some better pics from coworkers.

 Around the time Age3 was shipping, my manager, the very capable Angelo Laudon (the first employee of Ensemble Studios), was working on a prototype of Age of Mythology that could be played with an Xbox controller.
 He proved that AoM could be played using a controller without too much friction.
 This was the very beginning of the project that would lead to Halo Wars (also known as Phoenix), which is still the most successful console RTS ever released.
 The last I checked here, there have been over 30 million total multiplayer games, and there are still tens of thousands of multiplayer games per day which is pretty damn good for a game released in 2009 by a studio that no longer exists.